 Fig. 3.
 Cytokinin mediates coordination of root responses in a heterogeneous environment.
 (A) Expression of G6PDH3 and the 8 reporters of the conditional response were assayed by qPCR in the standard set of treatments used in the WT (top), the ipt3,5,7 background (middle), and the ipt3,5,7 in which cytokinin was added back to the roots in the NO3- compartments (bottom), showing the rescue of gene induction in the Sp.NO3 compartment.
 The add-back treatment used 1nM trans-zeatin cytokinin, which is known to move from the root to the shoot (32).
 The asterisks indicate the significant differences between two compartments.
-The numbers on the line graph are the average percentage of relative mRNA accumulation increase for the 8 genes, either between Sp.NO3 and C.NO3, C.KCl and Sp.KCl.
+The numbers on the line graph are the average percentage of relative mRNA accumulation increase for the 8 genes, either between Sp.NO3 and C.NO3 or between C.KCl and Sp.KCl.
 N.A.=Non Applicable.
 (B) Total LR length (cm LR/ cm PR) is shown in WT compared to the ipt3,5,7 mutant, which shows a loss of the Sp.NO3 response, similar to the genes in middle panel of (A).
 (C) A model of cytokinin as an integrator of nitrate conditions in different root compartments in which a reservoir of cytokinin activity in the shoot integrates nitrate readouts from all root systems (left).
 In a second stage of the model, the cytokinin-activity reservoir communicates system-wide nitrogen status to all roots (signal A).
 The spatial specificity of the system requires that signal A interact with at least one other signal that provides information on a particular root system’s nitrogen status (signal B, right).
 The modifying signal B may act in combination with signal A or signal B may provide directional information for signal A that induce gene responses and LR architectural changes.

 Fig. 4.
 The strategic behavior of the plant root in homogeneous and heterogeneous environments is represented by a decision tree.
 The decision tree has been built from the perspective of the root in environment A. The first branches of the tree define the status of the local nitrogen environment (Yes = NO3- rich environment and No = NO3- deprived environment).
 The second level similarly defines the status of the distant, isolated root nitrogen environment.
 The dark grey box indicates that cytokinin (CK) plays a role in overriding the suppression of LRs in a nitrogen rich environment (First Level=Yes) when the distant root system is deprived of nitrogen (Second Level=No) but also alters the expression responses of the genes preceding the morphological adaptation.
+[This model cannot be enough I think.
+Here is why: look at the world from the perspective of the Sp.KCL environment.
+Either it hears that there is enough NO3 or not.
+Let’s say it hears that there is not enough.
+Then it would grow lateral roots regardless of knowing that the other side was rich in NO3.
+Let’s say it hears that there is enough then neither it nor the SP.NO3 side would grow lateral roots.
+So the mechanism must be more sophisticated, e.g. if cytokinin levels indicate more than would be expected from what my part of the root sends up, then another part of the root must be happier and so I will not grow more LRs; conversely, if cytokinin levels indicate less than would be expected from what my part of the root sends up, then I must be doing everything and so I should keep sending out LRs.]

 References and Notes